Summary of Clinical Data

 11. Rosenstein, L., Ridgel, A. L., Thota, A., Samame, B. & Alberts, J. L. Effects of combined robotic therapy and repetitive-task practice on upper-extremity function in a patient with chronic stroke.
 American Journal of Occupational Therapy 62, 28-35 (2008).

-12. J. Lynskey, B. T., G. Abruzzo.
-Home-based robot-assisted ankle rehabilitation for chronic stroke survivors.
+12. Lynskey, J. B., Abruzzo, G. Home-based robot-assisted ankle rehabilitation for chronic stroke survivors.
 (2014).

 14. Bajaj, S. et al. Dominance of the unaffected hemisphere motor network and its role in the behavior of chronic stroke survivors.
-Frontiers in human neuroscience 10, 650 (2016).
+Frontiers in Human Neuroscience 10, 650 (2016).

 15. Cherry, C. O. B. et al. Expanding stroke telerehabilitation services to rural veterans: a qualitative study on patient experiences using the robotic stroke therapy delivery and monitoring system program.
 Disability and Rehabilitation: Assistive Technology 12, 21-27 (2017).